-Dagas LO1: Describes some characteristics and benefits of good customer Pass: LO1: Describes some characteristics and benefits of good customer service and some elements of legal requirements
+Dace: LO1: Describes some characteristics and benefits of good customer service and some elements of legal requirements 1 ass. service and some elements of legal requirements

 Assessors can then move on to decide if the Merit descriptors have been met for the learning outcome.